 Recommendations for Protection Function Availability and Delay

-This table captures recommendations for availability and delay performance for each function of a protection system.
-The table divides protection applications into Levels as an attempt to recommend performance consistent with current best practices.
-The line of demarcation between the Communications Component and the Relaying Component is depicted in Figure 2 in Section 2.1.
+Table 2 captures recommendations for availability and delay performance for each function of a protection system.
+The table divides protection applications into levels to recommend a performance consistent with current best practices.
+The line of demarcation between the communications component and the relaying component is shown in Figure 2 in Section 2.1.

-Table 2 – Protection Function Performance Recommendations - Availability and Delay
+Table 2: Protection Function Performance Recommendations—Availability and Delay